 Bad adhesion of melted filament to the build plate can be attributed to a poorly leveled bed.
 The nozzle should be close enough to the build plate to freely extrude the molten filament.
 But, if the Z-offset is not consistent, areas of the first layer will not stick to the build plate.

 To have a successful first layer, you need to strike a balance between adhesion and ease of removal.
 This means working with a level bed and ensuring that the melted filament and bed temperature is correct.
-You can also use adhesives like hairspray or a glue stick to keep your first layer in place.
+If you have a glass bed, you can also use adhesives like hairspray or a glue stick to keep your first layer in place.

 Filament Height and Width can vary during the print